Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 On the pop-up window, leave settings as they are and click `Continue`.
 You will be prompted to take a backup.
 Click `Confirm` button to continue without backup.
 You will be taken back to the original page and then a progress bar will display.
 Wait for the upgrade to finish.
 The UI will eventually become inresponsive.
 You may get an error message, which you can safely click through.
 You will have to log-in again.

-### 4.5 Switch to Essentials Tier (Optional)
+### 4.5 Set Licensing Tier

-Go to `Administration > Settings > Licensing`.
+Go to `Administration > Licensing`.
 Click on the crank wheel next to the `Licensing` title.

-Select `Essentials License`.
+Here you should change the default setting of `Enterprise with Cloud Services Tier`.
+Set it to either
+- `Enterprise Tier`: You have a 30 day trial license that give you full permisisons
+- `Essentials Teir`: This has limitations, but is included with Tanzu Standard.

 Click `Save`.
 Click `x` at top right corner.
-Then Click `Continue`.
+Then Click `YES, CONTINUE`.

 <img src="avi-essentials.png" width="800"><br>

-In Essentials Tier we don't have `auto-gateway` so we need to create a Default Gateway route to ensure traffic can flow from SEs to pods and back to the clients.
+If you chose Essentials Tier we don't have `auto-gateway` so we need to create a Default Gateway route to ensure traffic can flow from SEs to pods and back to the clients.
 Go to `Infrastructure > Cloud Resources > Routing` and create a `Static Route`, with:
 - Gateway Subnet: `0.0.0.0/0`
 - Next Hop: The Gateway of the VIP Network you are going to use

 <img src="avi-routes.png" width="800"><br>

 ### 4.6.
 Configure DNS Profile (Optional, only relevant for NSX ALB Enterprise)

 Go to `Templates > Profiles > IPAM/DNS Profiles`.
 Create `DNS Profile`:
 - Choose a distinctive name.
 - Select `Avi Vantage DNS` type.